There are some key steps you can take to lift your mood and help your recovery from depression.

 - talking about death or suicide – this may be a direct statement, such as "I wish I was dead", but often depressed people will talk about the subject indirectly, using phrases like "I think dead people must be happier than us" or "Wouldn't it be nice to go to sleep and never wake up"

 - self-harm, such as cutting their arms or legs, or burning themselves with cigarettes

-If you can't or don't want to contact your GP, call the Samaritans on 116 123, 24 hours a day, seven days a week.
-Alternatively, visit the Samaritans website or email email@example.com.
+If you can't or don't want to contact your GP, call the Samaritans on 116 123 (the helpline is open 24 hours a day, 365 days a year).
+You can also email firstname.lastname@example.org.